 Dean: Indicates peer reviews are complete and that provisions are available for the project on confirmation of approved funding.
 The Dean's signature signifies awareness and approval of the proposed research going forward in the application process.

 Vice President (Research): The capping signature facilitated through Research Services certifies the proposal has received an internal review.
 It indicates the university's willingness to accept and administer awarded funds and accepts responsibility for the project meeting both university and agency requirements and guidelines.

-If you have questions or require further information, please contact Lorna Very, Director, Grants, Awards and Ethics.
+If you have questions or require further information, please contact Robin Smith, Director, Grants, Awards and Ethics (Interim).